petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay/what-is-a-digital-experience-platform.md

 * Customer Portals - attract, serve, and empower customers
 * Supplier Portals - simplify purchasing, support vendors, and increase profitability
 * Partner Portals - collaborate, support, and grow partner revenue
-* Employee Portals - keep employees productive, self-sufficient, and connected
+* Intranets - keep employees productive, self-sufficient, and connected
-* Public Websites - give customers a smooth digital journey and reap the benefits of their loyalty
+* Enterprise Websites - give customers a smooth digital journey and reap the benefits of their loyalty
 * Digital Commerce - simplify buying and encourage repeat orders

-* And many more…
+The Liferay platform is also used as an Integration Platform, Agent Portal, Student Portal, and many more.

 ## Example Customers